paragi/was/README.md

 #Websocket Application Server (WAS)#
 ###using node.JS and PHP###

-WAS is a webserver with support of websockets and a mature scripting language; In this case PHP.
+WAS is a webserver with support of websockets and a mature scripting language.
+Currently it supports PHP.
+There is also rudimentry support for Perl, Ruby and Python, but as yet without form support.

-All i run on the same server from one port.
+The general idear is that all should be run on the same server and from one port (80 /443)

 Install it, run the server and browse the example application.